What Is A SOC 3 Report?

-A SOC 3 report covers the same predefined criteria as a SOC 2 report, but provides only the auditor’s report on whether the system achieved the trust services criteria, and does not provide a description of tests and results or opinion on the description of the system.
+A SOC 3 report covers the same predefined principles as a SOC 2 report, but provides only the auditor’s report on whether the system achieved the trust services criteria, and does not provide a description of tests and results or opinion on the description of the system.
 The SOC 3 is a general-use report that permits the service organization to use the SOC 3 seal on its website.
 A SOC 2 report is restricted to use by existing user entities and their auditors, not for potential customers.

 A SOC 3 report can give your customers the assurance that the information and data they give to your company will be kept secure and confidential.
 The report will show them that your service organization has been audited by an unbiased, third-party CPA firm with extensive experience in performing these audits and that your service organization’s controls are suitably designed and effectively meet control objectives.
 In addition, your service organization will be able to display a SOC 3 logo from the American Institute of Certified Public Accountants (AICPA) on your website as a way to market your services*.

 I.S.
 Partners Seal Of Approval

 The SOC 3 seal is granted in accordance with the same standards as SOC 2, and is illustrated on a general-use report that provides only the auditor’s report on whether the system achieved the trust services criteria (no description of tests and results or opinion on the description of the system.)
 The auditor’s report and seal may be posted on the recipient’s website and marketing materials.

 Start the process of obtaining your SOC 3 Seal of Excellence by requesting a quote.